MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 The **Network Trace** tab provides detailed information about the requests to build the page as well as the responses received.

 1. **Look for item load times flagged as red**.
-The performance of each request and response are color coded based, on their impact on the overall page performance  as follows:
+The performance of each request and response are color coded, based on their impact on the overall page performance  as follows:
 - Green: \< 500ms
 - Yellow: 500-1000ms
 - Red: \> 1000ms